Segmenting Low-Contrast XCTs of Concrete: An Unsupervised Approach: Introduction

-In the ensuing text, Section~\ref{sec:dataset} elaborates on the XCT data acquisition procedure and subsequent preprocessing for image segmentation.
-Section~\ref{sec:unsupervised_segmentation} provides a detailed overview of the unsupervised segmentation procedure, followed by Section~\ref{sec:Implementation}, which describes the implementation.
-Sections Section~\ref{sec:experiments}, Section~\ref{sec:postprocessisng} and Section~\ref{sec:results_and_eval} cover the experiments, postprocessing technique, and evaluation of the segmentation results, respectively.
-Finally, Section~\ref{sec:conclusion} summarizes this work.
+The remainder of this paper is organized as follows.
+Section~\ref{sec:dataset} details the XCT data acquisition procedure and the subsequent preprocessing steps for standardization of the model inputs.
+Section~\ref{sec:unsupervised_segmentation} provides a comprehensive overview of the unsupervised segmentation framework, while Section~\ref{sec:Implementation} describes its algorithmic implementation.
+The experimental setup, post-processing techniques, and evaluation metrics are covered in Sections~\ref{sec:experiments}, \ref{sec:postprocessisng}, and \ref{sec:results_and_eval}, respectively.
+Finally, Section~\ref{sec:conclusion} concludes the paper with a summary of the core findings and an outlook on future work.